DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 ### Registration

 To participate, registration is required.
 Please complete the [registration form](https://forms.gle/VGgRQdPLs9f72UM8A) before **April 1, 2025**.
-Note that this does not mean the challenge starts on April 1, 2025.
+Note that this does not means the challenge starts on April 1, 2025.
 The challenge begins on **February 7, 2025**.

 For any other information about registration，please send Email to: <2025icme-aecc@dataoceanai.com>